Deathstroke8414/Encrypted-Access-Control/README.md

     - `msg` : string message to be encrypted
     - `output` : location of output file
     - Example: `eac enc --msg "hello this Encrypted-Access-Control" --output ./data/hello`
-- `save` : send encrypted data to the server for it be stored in google cloud. arguments
-    - `data` : location of encrypted data
-    - on success it returns `uid` of the data stored on the cloud
-    - Example : `eac save --data ./data/hello`
-- `list-data` : list of the `uids` of data stored by the user
-    - returns `uids`
-    - Example : `eac list-data`
 - `grant-access` : grant access to an user, arguments
     - `pub` : public key of the recipient.
     - `id` : uid of the data.
     - Example : `enc grant-access --id <data_uid> --pub <pub_of_recipient>`
-- `list-access` : get list of public key to which access it been given for a data.
-Arguments
-    - `id` : uid of the data
-    - Return, list of public keys
-    - Example : `eac list-access --id <uid_of_data>`
 - `view-data` : recipient user calls this command to view the content of the data
     - `id` : uid of the data
     - Return, original message